 Compliance with data protection regulations, such as GDPR or CCPA, becomes even more critical as agencies handle sensitive personal information.

-Recruitment scams could also potentially shrink available candidate pool.
-Job seekers who have been scammed may become wary of applying for jobs through staffing agencies, leading to a decrease in the number of applications received.
-This can make it more challenging for agencies to find suitable candidates to fill positions, affecting their ability to meet client needs and expectations.
+Scammed job seekers may become wary of applying through staffing agencies, reducing the number of applications.
+This makes it harder for agencies to find suitable candidates, affecting their ability to meet client needs.

 The trust between staffing agencies and their clients can be severely affected by recruitment scams.
 Clients rely on staffing firms to provide vetted, reliable candidates.
 If clients perceive that the agency is incapable of protecting them from fraud, they may lose confidence and seek services elsewhere.
 Maintaining strong, trusting relationships with clients is essential for the long-term success of staffing agencies.